 Hot flashes, night sweats, anxiety, and depression caused by low estrogen levels can be treated with Bio-Identical Hormone Replacement Therapy to level out your estrogen.
 For women who cannot take estrogen, certain anti-depressants (SSRIs), acupuncture, and supplements may be helpful.

-Menopause and Relationships: Can Menopause Ruin a Relationship?
+Menopause and Mood Swings: Can Menopause Ruin a Relationship?

 The answer is yes.
-Your temporary personality changes caused by menopausal symptoms rarely contribute to a harmonious relationship!
+Your temporary personality changes during menopause rarely contribute to a harmonious relationship!
 But education, communication, and self-awareness – by everyone involved – can save relationships of all kinds.
 Here are a few things to keep in mind:

 1 Having to share a bed when a woman has hot flashes and night sweats is very difficult.
 It’s okay for a woman to find a cool spot to recover, or for a partner to sleep elsewhere if sleep is being constantly interrupted.
 At least one of you will get a good night’s rest!